 Freehold land with unlimited useful life is not depreciated.
 Leasehold land classified as finance lease commences amortisation from the time when the land interest becomes available for its intended use.
-Amortisation on leasehold land classified as finance lease and depreciation of other properties, plant and equipment, other than construction in progress is calculated using the straight-line method to allocate the cost to their residual values over their estimated useful lives at the following annual rates calculated from the acquisition cost:
+Amortisation on leasehold land classified as finance lease and depreciation of other properties, plant and equipment, other than construction in progress is calculated using the straight-line method to allocate the cost to their residual values over their estimated useful lives as follows:

-Leasehold land classified as finance lease Shorter of remaining lease term or useful life Buildings Furniture, fixtures and equipment Vehicles
+Leasehold land classified as finance leaseShorter of remaining lease term or useful lifeBuildings25 to 50 yearsFurniture, fixtures and equipment3 to 50 yearsVehicles3 to 5 years